scrabbletank/farhome-rules/rulesdoc.md

 The spells _Guidance_, _Holy Protection_, _Enhance Ability_, _Shield of Faith_, and _Winds of Battle_ have 3 extra range.
 When cast at 1st level and above the effects of _Guidance_ and _Holy Protection_ last for a full turn instead of a single attack.

+#### Flexible Mind
+*Requires 1 Willpower*

+You may prepare an additional spell.
+During a short rest you may study your spellbook, changing a number of prepared spells equal to your Willpower score.

 #### Forager
 *Requires proficiency in survival*